 Back in Brussels after the wedding, an hour and a half flight to Milan stood between us and the first leg of our honeymoon in Italy.
 Upon arrival at the hotel Gran Duca di York, we had no problem adjusting to the easy-going mentality that seems to come so naturally to Italians in their after-work hours.
 For us this meant sipping on champagne and eating our leftover wedding cake from a plastic-wrap bag while relaxing on our balcony before dinner (okay, it was mostly me eating cake from a bag).

-We had decided that if there was any time to splurge on a meal well above our budget, it was the first night of our honeymoon.
+We had decided that if there was any time to really splurge on a meal, it was the first night of our honeymoon.
 Boy did we upgrade from our snack of cake in a bag to dinner at a two Michelin-starred restaurant – Vun Andrea Aprea.
 A few blocks from the Duomo, Vun Andrea Aprea delivers on quality and service, which is to say that we were blown away by our experience!
 We started with a trio of bite-sized “taste-bud activators” (my term, definitely not theirs) that we affectionately likened to Pop Rocks candy, flaming hot Cheetos, and Milk Duds.
 This referencing was not at all on account of their taste, (except the pop rocks), but rather because we were amazed by the myriad bursts of flavor saturating our taste-buds with each bite.
 Near the end of what must have been eight courses, of which we only actually ordered four, they served us what I recollect as a lemon custard.
 The custard was delicious, but the real showstopper was the manner in which it was served to us.
 The tangy dessert arrived with a basket of lemons sitting on top of dry ice.
 When the waiter poured water over the lemons, what ensued was a fog that spilled over our table and most certainly drew the attention of our neighbors.
 Fortunately, all diners were treated to this chemistry experiment so we didn’t look like the only high maintenance table.
 The whole evening was an incredible experience, especially for two people who get excited when they can grab a few extra snacks for the road from the breakfast buffet included with their hotel stay (okay, that’s again usually me).